Properties of 19 Khalistani fugitives likely to be confiscated, says NIA

 This announcement has come a day after properties of a designated terrorist Gurpatwant Singh Pannun, a member of the banned pro-Khalistani group Sikhs for Justice (SFJ) were attached.

-NEW DELHI: India continues to crack the whip on Khalistani extremists by confiscating their properties in India.
+CHANDIGARH/NEW DELHI: A day after confiscating two properties of Canada-based Gurpatwant Singh Pannu, controller of the banned Sikh For Justice (SFJ), the Centre is learnt to be exploring options to seize assets belonging to 19 other fugitive Khalistani terrorists under the Unlawful Activities Prevention Act (UAPA).

+The government could also revoke their Overseas Citizenship of India (OCI) cards to prevent them from entering the country.
+Intelligence sources said the government might invoke Section 33(5) of the UAPA to confiscate their properties.
+It is part of the effort to stifle their finances and prevent the Khalistanis from using terror funds against India.
+If and when it happens, it could be India’s strongest-ever action against these fugitives.

-According to reports, National Investigation Agency (NIA) on Sunday released a list of 19 fugitive Khalistani extremists who are residents of the UK, US, Canada, Dubai and Pakistan, amongst other countries whose properties are likely to be confiscated.
+The National Investigation Agency (NIA) on Sunday reportedly put out a list of 19 fugitive Khalistani extremists who are residents of the UK, the US, Canada, Dubai and Pakistan, among other countries, whose properties are likely to be confiscated.

-These 19 include: -Pamma, Kulwant Singh Muthra, Sukhpal Singh, Sarabjeet Singh Bennur, Kulwant Singh alias Kanta, Gurpreet Singh alias Baaghi and Dupinder Jeet in the UK -Wadhwa Singh Babbar alias Chacha, Ranjit Singh Neeta in Pakistan.
-Jay Dhaliwal, Harpreet Singh alias Rana Singh, Harjap Singh alias Jappy Singh, Amardeep Singh Poorewal and S Himmat Singh in the US.
-Jasmeet Singh Hakimzada in Dubai, Gurjant Singh Dhillon in Australia, Lakhbir Singh Rode in Europe and Canada and Jatinder Singh Grewal in Canada.
+They are Paramjit Singh Pamma, Kulwant Singh Muthra, Sukhpal Singh, Sarabjeet Singh Bennur, Kulwant Singh alias Kanta, Gurpreet Singh alias Baaghi and Dupinder Jeet (in UK), Wadhwa Singh Babbar alias Chacha, Ranjit Singh Neeta (in Pakistan), Jay Dhaliwal, Harpreet Singh alias Rana Singh, Harjap Singh alias Jappy Singh, Amardeep Singh Poorewal and S Himmat Singh (US), Jasmeet Singh Hakimzada (Dubai), Gurjant Singh Dhillon (Australia), Lakhbir Singh Rode (Europe) and Canada and Jatinder Singh Grewal (Canada).

 Meanwhile, the Khalistan movement is outlawed in India and considered a grave national security threat by the government – a number of groups associated with the movement are listed as “terrorist organizations” under UAPA.